Tinkerforge/doc/source/Hardware/Tools/DC_Jack_Adapter.rst

 Description
 -----------

-The DC Jack Adapter is an adapter between a 5mm DC-Jack and a 2 pole black connector.
-It can be used to power :ref:`Bricks <product_overview_bricks>` and
-Stacks via external power supplies with 5mm DC Jacks.
+The DC Jack Adapter is an adapter between a 5mm DC jack and a 2 pole black connector.
+It can be used to power :ref:`Bricks <product_overview_bricks>` and stacks via external power supplies with 5mm DC jacks.

 Technical Specifications
 ------------------------